FreSom/WardrobeWizard/README.md

-# WordPress WardribeWizard Plugin
+# WordPress WardrobeWizard Plugin

-A school project involving a virtual dressing room for WooCommerce.
+A school project involving a virtual dressing room for WooCommerce.o